STORM ALERT | Thunderstorms, severe weather possible this weekend

-ST. LOUIS — Showers and thunderstorms continue to move north overnight through the area.
-Heavy rain is possible with the strongest storms.
-Some storms may have some embedded small hail.
+ST. LOUIS — Showers and thunderstorms have diminished and pushed east out of the 5 On Your Side viewing area early Saturday morning, with the area becoming dry for the first half of the day.

-Some of the storms have produced significant wind damage in the Springfield, Missouri area, and one confirmed fatality was reported at a hotel near Aurora due to a possible tornado.
-Currently we have warnings for around the Farmington and Ste.
-Genevieve area with a report of 60 mph winds as the storms came from Reynolds County.
+Overnight thunderstorms produced significant wind damage in the Springfield, Missouri area, and one confirmed fatality was reported at a hotel near Aurora due to a possible tornado.
+Several reports of downed trees were confirmed in Reynolds, Washington, and St. Francois counties.

-The first wave of showers and storms will be diminishing just after sunrise and moving away from St. Louis.

-Locally heavy rain can be expected with the overnight showers and storms.
-Many locations will see more than an inch of rain.
+Most areas picked up about an inch of rain with Friday night's storms.

-The Storm Prediction Center has much of the bi-state in a marginal risk for large hail, damaging winds, and possibly a few isolated tornadoes given the ingredients that are forecast to come together.
+The Storm Prediction Center has much of the bi-state in a slight risk for large hail, damaging winds, and possibly a few isolated tornadoes given the ingredients that are forecast to come together.

 Storms will likely move quickly as they typically do this time of year, so make sure you have a way to stay up to date on the changing conditions and a way to get warnings right away if they are issued for your location.